indrekots/indrekots.github.io/_posts/2013-10-11-php-fatal-error-cannot-redeclare-class-with-yii.md

 share: true
 ---

 I am fairly new to PHP and Yii.
-Recently i struggled with a "cannot redeclare class" error.
+Lately i struggled with a "cannot redeclare class" error.
 Here's a brief overview of my setup.
 I'm using Yii's Active Record and I have 2 models (`ParentModel` and `ChildModel`) with a one-to-many relation.
 Both model classes have namespaces.
 In addition, I'm using [Codeception](http://codeception.com/) for testing.
 Upon running unit tests, i received the following error:

 <pre>
 PHP Fatal error:  Cannot redeclare class application\models\ChildModel